Tatar in Russia

 Introduction / History

 The Tatar are a group of Turkic people with sizable colonies in virtually every republic of the former Soviet Union.
-Although most of them live around the Volga region, others inhabit Azerbaijan, Byelorussia, the Ukraine, and the Central Asian republics.
-The Tatar speak a language that is also called Tatar.
-However, in some urban areas, nearly one-third claim Russian as their mother tongue.
+Although most of them live around the Volga region, others inhabit Azerbaijan, Byelorussia, Ukraine and the Central Asian republics.
 The name Tatar means "archer."

 The physical appearance of the Tatar varies from blue-eyed blondes to Mongoloid features.
 In general, they have oval faces with little facial hair.
 They speak a unique language called Kazan Tatar, although many now claim Russian as their mother tongue.
 The Tatar are a settled people, mostly peasants and merchants, who have completely lost their traditional tribal structure.